Karl Gall (footballer)

-Karl Gall (5 October 1905 – 27 February 1943) was an Austrian footballer.
-He played in eleven matches for the Austria national football team from 1931 to 1936.
+Karl Gall (5 October 1905 – 27 February 1943) was an Austrian footballer who played as a midfielder.
+He made eleven appearances for the Austria national team from 1931 to 1936.

 Personal life

 Gall served as a Gefreiter (lance corporal) in the German Army during the Second World War.
 He was killed in action on the Eastern Front on 27 February 1943.